sunaku/wmiirc/README.markdown

       All Ruby code snippets that are evaluated inside a `Wmiirc::Status` object have access to a `refresh` method that triggers redrawing of the label of that status bar applet.
+They also have access to a `@id` variable which is a sequence number counting the number of instances of this particular status bar applet that have been created thus far.

       * **_name of the status bar applet that you want to define_:**